 The islands’ settlements – all delightful little vignettes – deserve an afternoon stroll amongst palm, carob and fig trees.
-Time here is not measured the way we know.
+On Donousa, Iraklia and Schinoussa, time isn’t measured the way we know.
 It is cosmic time determined by the motions of the sun, moon and stars.

-Merihas is a natural sight that impresses with its 100m vertical rocks surrounding it, a perfect nesting site for many a rare bird.
+Merihas never fails to impress with its 100m vertical rocks surrounding it, a perfect nesting site for many a rare bird.
 Two beautiful beaches complement the scene.
-In Alimia, enjoy the crystal-clear water and dive to see the German hydroplane that sank here during World War II.
+In Alimia, enjoy the crystal-clear water of Iraklia and dive to see the German hydroplane that sank here during World War II.

-One of the most beautiful caves in the Cyclades, with magnificent stalactite and stalagmite decor, is well worth a visit, particularly on the feast day of Agios Ioannis (St John) when Vespers are held in its first chamber.
+One of the most beautiful caves in the Cyclades, with magnificent stalactite and stalagmite decor, Agios Ioannis Prodromos is well worth a visit, particularly on the feast day of Agios Ioannis (St John) when Vespers are held in its first chamber.

 Marks made by pirates to remind them where to find their loot?
 Astronomical musings of the ancient Cycladites?
 Ancient signposts denoting local landmarks, such as hamlets or springs?
-The big stones with their intriguing spiral designs continue to mystify experts.
+The big stones with their intriguing spiral designs continue to mystify experts and visitors to Iraklia.
 Perhaps you can come up with an answer to the puzzle … or you may be left with the feeling that you’re merely scratching the surface!

-The small hamlet with its two windmills and the Church of Evaggelistria, with the colourful icon screen, makes a fascinating afternoon’s excursion.
+The small hamlet with its two windmills and the Church of Evangelistria, with the colourful icon screen, makes a fascinating afternoon’s excursion on Schinoussa.

 In the gorge of Harakas, there are abseiling excursions organised for the lovers of the sport, who can enjoy the natural beauty and the view to Tsigouri and Fidou.